Leadership and Change

 Kurt Lewin (1951) theorized that there are three stages to change:

 - Old ideals and processes must be tossed aside so that new ones may be learned.
 Often, getting rid of the old processes is just as difficult as learning new ones due to the power of habits.
 Just as a teacher erases the old lessons off the chalkboard before beginning a new lesson, so must a leader help to clear out the old practices before beginning the new.
-During this part of the process you need to provide just a little bit of coaching as they are unlearning not learning and a lot of cheerleading (emotional support) to break the old habits.
+During this part of the process you need to provide a small amount of coaching as they are unlearning the old ways and provide a lot of cheerleading to give them the emotional support they require.

 - The steps to the new ideals are learned by practicing: